TEST 2: Making Sure The O2 Sensor's Heater Is Getting Ground

 CASE 1: The oxygen sensor's heater resistance is within specification.
 This is the correct test result and tells you the oxygen sensor's heater element is OK.

 CASE 2: The oxygen sensor's heater resistance IS NOT within specification.
-This confirms that the HO2S-11 sensor's heater element is fried.
+This confirms that the HO2S-21 sensor's heater element is fried.

-You can conclude the HO2S-11 sensor is bad and the cause of the P0135 trouble code if you have:
+You can conclude that the HO2S-21 sensor is bad and the cause of the P0155 trouble code if you have:

-- Confirmed that the HO2S-11 sensor's heater element is getting Ground (TEST 2).
+- Confirmed that the HO2S-21 sensor's heater element is getting Ground (TEST 2).

 - In this test you have confirmed that the heater element's resistance is not within the indicated specification.

-Taking all of the above into account you can correctly conclude that the HO2S-11 sensor needs to be replaced with a new one.
+Taking all of the above into account you can correctly conclude that the HO2S-21 sensor needs to be replaced with a new one.

-The Bank 1 Sensor 1 oxygen sensor (HO2S 11) is located on the exhaust manifold facing the firewall (or in other words, towards the rear of the Ford Escape).
+The Bank 2 Sensor 1 oxygen sensor (HO2S-21) is located on the exhaust manifold facing the radiator.

 More 3.0L Ford Escape Tutorials